mg3994/nix_package-template/README.md

 cp ${pname} $out/bin/
 '';

-propagatedBuildInputs = [ runTimePackage ] # you have to replace it with required runTime packages like pkg. .... meta = with stdenv.lib; {
+propagatedBuildInputs = [ runTimePackage ] # you have to replace it with required runTime packages like gzip and all # those meta = with lib; {
  description = "Fully Nix Based Package to Run All IDX templates";
  homepage = "https://github.com/mg3994/${pname}"; # or use example.com
  license = licenses.mit;